Emi Ferguson, flute, & RUCKUS

-Hailed by critics for her “tonal bloom” and “hauntingly beautiful performances,” English-American performer and composer Emi Ferguson stretches the boundaries of what is expected of modern-day musicians.
-Emi’s unique approach to the flute can be heard in performances that alternate between the silver flute, historical flutes, and auxiliary flutes, playing repertory that stretches from the Renaissance to today.
+English-American performer and composer Emi Ferguson’s unique approach to the flute can be heard in performances that alternate between the silver flute, historical flutes, and auxiliary flutes.
+She plays repertory that stretches from the Renaissance to today.

-Emi can be heard live in concerts and festivals around the world as a soloist, and with groups including AMOC, the New York New Music Ensemble, the Handel and Haydn Society, the Manhattan Chamber Players, and New Vintage Baroque.
+Emi can be heard live in concerts and festivals around the world as a soloist, and with groups including AMOC, the New York New Music Ensemble, the Handel and Haydn Society, and the Manhattan Chamber Players.
 She has spoken and performed at several TEDX events and has been featured on media outlets including The Discovery Channel, Vox’s Explained series on Netflix, Amazon’s The Marvelous Mrs. Maisel, and Juilliard Digital’s TouchPress apps—talking about how music relates to our world of today.
-Her debut album, Amour Cruel, an indie-pop song cycle inspired by the music of the 17th-century French court, was released by Arezzo Music in September 2017.
-It spent four weeks on the Classical, Classical Crossover, and World Music Billboard Charts.
-Emi has completed a second album, a collaboration with continuo band RUCKUS of Bach Sonatas and Preludes, debuted at #1 on the iTunes Classical Charts and #2 on the Billboard Classical Charts and features the program you are hearing today.
+Her debut album, Amour Cruel, an indie-pop song cycle inspired by the music of the 17th-century French court, was released by Arezzo Music in September 2017, spending four weeks on the Classical, Classical Crossover, and World Music Billboard Charts.
+Emi’s collaboration with RUCKUS, Fly the Coop: Bach Sonatas and Preludes, debuted at #1 on the iTunes Classical Charts and #2 on the Billboard Classical Charts and features the program you are hearing today.

 Emi is passionate about developing new music and has premiered works by many of today’s leading composers.
-As a baroque flutist, in addition to her new appointment as principal flute of the Handel and Haydn Society, Emi is a frequent guest artist with period ensembles including Tafelmusik, the American Classical Orchestra, Trinity Baroque Orchestra, and Juilliard415.
-She was the only flutist accepted to Juilliard’s inaugural Historical Performance class where she studied with Sandra Miller and worked with conductors including William Christie and Les Arts Florrisants, and with Christophe Hammer, Massaki Suzuki, Christopher Hogwood, and Nicholas McGegan, with whom she was a concerto soloist in Alice Tully Hall and on WQXR.
+As a baroque flutist, in addition to her appointment as principal flute of the Handel and Haydn Society, Emi is a frequent guest artist with period ensembles including Tafelmusik, the American Classical Orchestra, Trinity Baroque Orchestra, and Juilliard415.
+She was the only flutist accepted to Juilliard’s inaugural Historical Performance class where she studied with Sandra Miller and worked with conductors including William Christie and Les Arts Florrisants, Christophe Hammer, Massaki Suzuki, Christopher Hogwood, and Nicholas McGegan.